owlboy/greatpug-public/README.md

 [![GitHub issues](https://img.shields.io/github/issues/owlboy/greatpug-public.svg?style=flat)](https://github.com/owlboy/greatpug-public/issues) [![Twitter Follow](https://img.shields.io/twitter/follow/vrpug.svg?style=flat&label=Follow)](http://www.twitter.com/vrpug)

 ### Change Log
+**07/19/22 - The Great Pug (VRCSDK3) (2019.4.31f1)**
+* Fixed disabled light probes on some pickups
+* Adjusted the appearance of the top of the liquid in the whiskey bottle
+* Fixed a gap at the base of the wall in the bathroom
+* Adjusted how the mirror background appears on Quest
+* Fixed an issue preventing the mirror from turning off
+* Fixed floating booth stations
+* Fixed double booth stations
+* Thank you to Oofmastre9000 for reporting all of the above issues ([#55](https://github.com/owlboy/greatpug-public/issues/55))
+* Thank you to @rileymacg on Twitter for also reporting the issues with the mirror
+* Added DistanceCullingMirrors v1.2 by https://github.com/Superbstingray

 #### 07/01/22 - The Great Pug (VRCSDK3) (2019.4.31f1)
 * Updated the calendar (Zero days late - Two in a row)
 * Updated Patron flyers